+Phonemic Awareness - Pre Reading Skills - Reading Skills Pyramid Phonemic awareness is the understanding that words are made up of sounds which can be put together in different ways to make different words.
+Simply put, phonemic awareness is the moment a child realizes that if the "b" in "bat" is changed to a "c", then the word becomes "cat."
+Phonemic awareness is a critical pre-reading skill which is often overlooked.
+And while each child is different, most learn to read following a similar sequence.
+Many are able to continue with no trouble when steps are missed, but others may have difficulty later because they didn't make the connection.
 Phonemic Awareness: Concepts and Research Concepts and Research Phonemic Awareness (PA) is: the ability to hear and manipulate the sounds in spoken words and the understanding that spoken words and syllables are made up of sequences of speech sounds (Yopp, 1992; see References). essential to learning to read in an alphabetic writing system, because letters represent sounds or phonemes.
 Without phonemic awareness, phonics makes little sense. fundamental to mapping speech to print.
 If a child cannot hear that "man" and "moon" begin with the same sound or cannot blend the sounds /rrrrrruuuuuunnnnn/ into the word "run", he or she may have great difficulty connecting sounds with their written symbols or blending sounds to make a word. essential to learning to read in an alphabetic writing system. a strong predictor of children who experience early reading success.